IronBox/abexpress-debugtool/README.md

 __Method 2 (Command prompt, advanced)__
-1. Open a command prompt
+1. Press the Windows key
+2. Type `cmd`
+3. Right-click the Command Prompt app and select Run as Administrator
-2. Enter the following command to start the AB Express service `sc start abexpressclient`
+4. Enter the following command to start the AB Express service `sc start abexpressclient`

 ### `Windows service is configured to automatically start`